From the Hermit to Justice

 In the Rider-Waite deck we see that, though the figure of Justice is seated atop a stone throne, the tapestry behind the figure is flimsy and pulling away.
 Much like the Wizard of Oz, begging us not to look behind the curtain, there is more to Justice than we might initially assume.

-The reality is that all of our lives are most directly shaped by our capitalist system.
-Its gods are shareholders, to which offerings must be made in the form of profits.
+The reality is that all of our lives are most directly shaped by capitalism, whose gods are shareholders.
+Offerings must be made to them in the form of profits.
 Profits demand deficits.
-Even if a corporate entity includes the well-being of stakeholders (employees, communities, the environment) in its balance sheet, financial profits will always come first.
+Even if a corporate entity includes the well-being of stakeholders (employees, communities, the environment), financial profits will always come first on the balance sheet.
 This is Justice for capitalism.

 What would an S&P Forest 500 system look like?
 If 500 forests were able to make decisions that impacted the world for the primary benefit of forests, what would that mean?
 Perhaps since humans offer little profit the forest's interests, we would be downsized and off-shored.
 Perhaps the value of deserts and oceans would plummet.

-The point is, the work we do in Justice is not meant to balance what feel is fair.
-Our opinions of good and bad, our opinions of right and wrong do not empower us to deal with what is.
-Though I myself may favor a Forest 500, we live in this wold now.
-When we acknowledge what is present without judgement, then we can begin to make decisions that impact reality.
+Our opinions of good and bad, right and wrong, do not empower us to deal with what is.
+Though I myself may favor a Forest 500, we live in this world now.
+When we acknowledge what is present without judging it, then we can begin to make decisions that impact reality.
 That is the medicine of Justice.

-Justice is not bling.
-Justice is the opposite of willful blindness.
+Justice is not blind.
+We see that in the card of Justice.
+It is the opposite of willful blindness.

 When we take stock of our lives individually today on the equinox, we are not served by wishing things were as they are not.
 In the Northern Hemisphere, our nights will become longer and darker.